-Write a program in Java to demonstrate single inheritance, multilevel inheritance and hierarchical inheritance
+Understanding these types is essential when you write a program in Java to demonstrate single multilevel and hierarchical inheritance.

 class Animal {